 When the scaffolding was removed from the roof on September 1 2017, the congregation of All Saints church, Sinan, were able to get their first view of the new Oak bellcote in position, and it looked beautiful.

-After what seemed like a long time with a leaking roof causing concern among the congregation and then finding out that the bellcote needed replacing and all the financial worries about where the money was going to come from, the bellcote was now in place
+After a long anxious period for the congregation of the church, which began with a leaking roof and then being told that the Bell Tower needed replacing, which raised concerns as to where the money was going to come from to pay for the repair. the bellcote was now in place

-The problem with the bellcote initially came to light when rainwater started to discolour the ceiling in the church, however it took a few months to identify the source of the leak. .
-For a few months heavy rain in a certain direction resulted in ingress of water through the roof into the church.
+The problem with the bellcote initially came to light when rainwater started to discolour the ceiling in the church, however it took a few months to identify the source of the leak, because it only leaked when there was heavy rain in a certain direction.
 It took a while to find a specialist contractor to investigate the cause, but with the help of the Churches Conservation and Development officer in the Diocesan office one was eventually contacted.
 The investigation identified that the legs of the bellcote which passed through the slated roof had wet rot.

 While a temporary repair was carried out on one of the legs, it was pointed out that the deterioration in the timber meant that the bellcote would have to be replaced or removed and the roof made good.
 The need for this action was confirmed by the churches architect.